Hamza00MaH/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm     = Delete the file betty. rm -r  = Delete the directory my_first_directory that is in the /tmp directory. cd -   = changes the working directory to the previous one. ls ../../../boot -la = lists all files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+rm     = Delete the file betty. rm -r  = Delete the directory my_first_directory that is in the /tmp directory. cd -   = changes the working directory to the previous one. ls / -la ls ../ -la ls /boot/ -la = lists all files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.